matthewsalan/bookable/README.md

 Select a sales rep from the list to book the next available time or choose a time and date from the calendar.

 ### Tooling
+* API endpoint to send emails in Rails
 * Javascript
 * Tailwind CSS
 * Tailwind UI